 - In New World Without End Light and Mikami torch the Yellowbox warehouse.

-- At the end of Alien vs. Predator: Requiem, the government nukes the entire town to cover it up.
+- At the end of Aliens vs. Predator: Requiem, the government nukes the entire town to cover it up.

 - In Outbreak, the military threatens to bomb the town in order to contain the virus.

-- Sherlock Holmes.
-Sherlock and Watson are looking through the dwarf's* laboratory when Blackwood's henchmen saunter in carrying arson equipment.
-Holmes is Genre Savvy enough to know what they've come to do.
+- Sherlock Holmes (2009).
+Sherlock and Watson are looking through the dwarf'snote laboratory when two of Blackwood's henchmen saunter in carrying arson equipment.
+Holmes is smart enough to know what they've come to do.
 Then they call for Dredger and things turn into a fight.

-- Taken Up to Eleven in Sherlock Holmes: A Game of Shadows, where Moriarty has an assassination carried out, in which not only is the room where the crime took place, but killing everyone who was in the room at the time by blowing them up.
+- Taken Up to Eleven in Sherlock Holmes: A Game of Shadows, where Moriarty has an assassination carried out, in which not only is the room where the crime took place destroyed, but everyone who was in the room at the time is killed in the blast.
 But Holmes manages to figure out that it was a cover to hide the shooting of the owner of a weapons factory (the owner himself was shot in the head by Col. Moran from the roof of a nearby building with a sniper rifle, rather unnecessarily, seconds before the explosion happened).
 The explosion covered up the shooting and hid the true motive for the attack.

 - In the novel Jericho Falls the U.S. government arranges a fully loaded airborne tanker to crash on a small town, destroying it in the massive fireball to cover up their killing of everyone there.

 - In the Stephen King novel The Green Mile, Eduard Delacroix killed a young girl, then tried to burn her body to cover it up.
 The fire spreads to the rest of that apartment, killing six more.
 Thus, he ends up on Death Row.